gigalixir/gigalixir-cli/docs/source/main.rst

 How to Configure an App
 =======================

 All app configuration is done through envirnoment variables.
 You can get, set, and delete configs using the following commands.
-Note that setting configs does not automatically restart your app so you may need to do that yourself.
-We do this to give you more control at the cost of simplicity.
-It also potentially enables hot config updates or updating your environment variables without restarting.
-For more information on hot configuration, see :ref:`hot-configure`.
-For more information about using environment variables for app configuration, see `The Twelve-Factor App's Config Factor`_.
-For more information about using environment variables in your Elixir app, see :ref:`distillery-replace-os-vars`.
+Note that setting configs automatically restarts your app.

 .. code-block:: bash